syncfusion/blazor-docs/src/gantt/gantt-chart/appearance-and-customization.md

 ### Change splitter position dynamically

-In Gantt Chart, we can change the splitter position dynamically by using `SetSplitterPosition` method.
-We can change the splitter position by passing value and type parameter to `SetSplitterPosition` method.
+In Gantt Chart, we can change the splitter position dynamically by using `SetSplitterPositionAsync` method.
+We can change the splitter position by passing value and type parameter to `SetSplitterPositionAsync` method.
 Type parameter will accept one of the following values 'Position', 'ColumnIndex', 'ViewType'.
 The following code example shows how to use this method.

 ```csharp
 @using Syncfusion.Blazor.Gantt